 For all the features and abilities of NSX, it seems there still isn't a large user base in the United Kingdom, and I feel that pricing is the root cause.
 It's very hard to justify a spending a large amount on a product as diverse as NSX.
 Most companies haven't considered budgeting for microsegmentation or virtual networking, so, unless you can build a successful business case, NSX is generally seen as an unnecessary expenditure.
 I love the product, but I wish customers could see the benefits and that VMware would drop the price to encourage uptake.

-VMware obviously saw a shift in the market toward hyper-converged infrastructure, as evidenced by the release of VMware Hyper-Converged Software.
-To be honest, it's probably more of a marketing gimmick than a new technology stack given that it just bundles vSphere, VSAN and vCenter.
-However, it serves as the software foundation for a very strong ecosystem of HCI offerings, from VSAN Ready Nodes all the way through to the new VMware Cloud Foundation platform.
+VMware obviously saw a shift in the market toward hyper-converged infrastructure and decided to take advantage of hyperconvergence benefits, as evidenced by the release of VMware Hyper-Converged Software.
+To be honest, it's probably more of a marketing gimmick than a new technology stack given that it just bundles vSphere, vSAN and vCenter.
+However, it serves as the software foundation for a very strong ecosystem of HCI offerings, from vSAN Ready Nodes all the way through to the new VMware Cloud Foundation platform.

 The biggest announcements this year were VMware vCloud on AWS and the tech preview of Cross-Cloud Services.
 This is exciting for customers as it will give them the ability to run, manage, connect and secure applications across clouds and devices, all from a single pane of glass.
 We've obviously seen vSphere ESXi being used alongside other hypervisors and NSX being used to overlay heterogeneous network switches, but Cross-Cloud can overlay and manage your cloud provider of choice.
 Best of all, network and security policies can be applied to workloads deployed in the cloud.